 I actually chose not to include some remarks uttered by people I felt were being unfair—because they had an ax to grind, or because they were not in a position to judge the situation.

-My main point is that no interviews with people who knew a subject can ever hope to rival the intense immediacy of her letters.
+My main point is that no interviews with people who knew a subject can ever hope to rival the intense immediacy of her letters and journal entries.
 This is where we can look for the "window on the soul" that I believe all biographers ultimately hope to capture.